septentrio-gnss/mosaicHAT/README.md

 import time

 # Establish serial connection
-ser = serial.Serial('/dev/ttyACM1', 115200)
+ser = serial.Serial('/dev/ttyS0', 115200)
+# /dev/ttyS0 is the RPi UART, 115200 is mosaic default baud rate
-# Serial USB port, this is not fixed, to check your ports run: dmesg | grep tty
+# For USB Serial, this could be (/dev/ttyACM0),the number is not fixed, to check your ports run: dmesg | grep tty
-# Your application may not have access to USB serial, if you got an error run: sudo chmod 666 /dev/ttyACM1
+# Your application may not have access to USB serial, if you got an error run: sudo chmod 666 /dev/ttyACM0
 time.sleep(1) # Wait for connection
-ser.write(b'SSSSSSSSSSSSS\n') # Push mosaic to run in command mode time.sleep(0.1) ser.write(b'sno, Stream1, USB1, GGA, sec1\n') # starting NMEA GGA stream command
+ser.write(b'SSSSSSSSSSSSS\n') # Push mosaic to run in command mode time.sleep(0.1) ser.write(b'sno, Stream1, COM1, GGA, sec1\n') # starting NMEA GGA stream command, for USB replace COM1 to USB1 or USB2
 time.sleep(0.1)

 while True: